Order of the Lion of Finland: History

 The Order of the Lion of Finland was established on September 11, 1942.
 At that time, Finland was waging the Continuation War.
 Wartime diplomacy included a heightened need to decorate, particularly foreigners from aligned countries, chiefly Germany.
-The existing Finnish orders, the Order of the Cross of Liberty and the Order of the White Rose of Finland, could not keep up with the decorations and their highest grades were in danger to become inflated due to too many holders.
+The existing Finnish orders, the Order of the Cross of Liberty and the Order of the White Rose of Finland, could not keep up with the decorations and their highest grades were in danger of becoming inflated due to the presence of too many holders.
 The Order of the Lion of Finland was thus established to allow the continuation of decorating foreigners with high ranks in Finnish orders, although the Order of the Lion of Finland can also be awarded to Finnish nationals.
 The new order also allowed for more flexible decorations, taking in account the rank and achievements of the recipients.

-In January 1998 President Martti Ahtisaari was criticized by some NGOs, politicians and notable cultural figures because he awarded Commander of the Order of the Lion of Finland to Djamaludin Suryohadikusumo, the Forest Minister of Indonesia, and to Sukanto Tanoto, the main owner of the Indonesian RGM Company, a parent company of the April Company.
+In January 1998, President Martti Ahtisaari was criticized by some NGOs, politicians and notable cultural figures for awarding the Commander of the Order of the Lion of Finland to Djamaludin Suryohadikusumo, the Forest Minister of Indonesia, and to Sukanto Tanoto, the main owner of the Indonesian RGM Company, a parent company of the April Company.
 The April Company was criticized by non-governmental organisations for destroying rainforests, and Indonesia itself was criticized heavily for human right violations, especially in East Timor.
 Ahtisaari's party chairman Erkki Tuomioja said that giving the medals was questionable, since he feared the act may tarnish the public image of Finnish human rights policy.
 Students of the arts had demonstrations in Helsinki against the decision to give medals.
 Artist Marjatta Hanhijoki and author Leena Krohn returned their Pro Finlandia medals to protest the Indonesian decorations.

-Finnish Olympic and Paralympic medalists are awarded Knight or Knight, First Class, with clasps.
+Finnish Olympic and Paralympic medalists are awarded either the Knight or Knight, First Class medal, with clasps.

-Ambassadors accredited to Helsinki leaving their post are given the Grand Cross provided that their country also awards medals reciprocally.
+Ambassadors accredited to Helsinki are given the Grand Cross upon leaving their post, provided that their country awards medals reciprocally.